sansqed/cmsc21repo/Blog for CMSC 21.md

 ---

-## Week 3 and 4 {#week-3-4}
+## Weeks 3 and 4

 ### Pointers

 An analogy for pointers would be... the social "dance" when you're trying to ask someone out for a date and you ask the help of a wingman--the wingman is the pointer.

-When initializing a pointer, you first indicate what data type you want it to point, then the memory address of the variable using the `&` if not an array.
+When initializing a pointer, you first indicate what data type you want it to point, then the memory address of the variable using the `&`, if not an array.
 When you want to change the value of the pointed variable, you use the `*` or the `->` operators.
 You can also change the variable it points by using the `&` operator again, or the `+` operator for arrays.

 Likewise, when you ask the help of a wingman, you specify your *type* (gender, physical appearance, qualities, etc.), then you tell them your potentials (similar to the `&` operator).
 When you have something to say to the person you're asking out, you tell the wingman "Tell them I said *bla bla bla*" (similar to the `*` and `->` operators).
 When you realize you have no chance of having a date, you could tell the wingman your next potentials (similar to the `&` and `+` operators).
+However, this analogy breaks if you try to date the wingman.

 ### Sorting

-I decided to use insertion sort to to sort the array.
-At first I had a hard time creating the algorithm but after writing it down on a whiteboard and breaking down its steps, I kinda got an idea and started coding it.
+I decided to use insertion sort to sort the array.
+At first I had a hard time creating the algorithm, but after writing it down on a whiteboard and breaking down its steps, I kinda got an idea and started coding it.
 I wasn't sure how to reassign the elements in the array using pointers so I wrote a `test()` function and figured that `*(arr+i)` would just work.
-There was a problem when I first run the program, but after debugging, I was just being careless and added 1 instead of subtracting 1 lmao.
+There was a problem when I first run the program, but after debugging, I was just being careless and added 1 instead of subtracting 1 *lmao*.

 Insertion sort works by starting from the second element in the array until the last, searching for an element that's unorder (i.e. less than the previous element).
-If it detects one, it locates the index where, when *inserted*, makes the array more sorted.
+If it detects one, another loop locates the index where, when *inserted*, makes the array more sorted.
 The insertion works by moving the other elements to the right to make room for insertion.
 When the outer loop (i.e. the loop that detects an unordered element) traverses the entirety of the array, the array is deemed to be sorted.
 This algorithm has a time complexity of $O(n^2)$.

 This table shows the process of insertion sort